Alivemonstor/al-metaldetector/README.md

 # al-metaldetector
-A custom metal detector script, with configurable items
+A simple metal detector script, with configurable items

 Make sure you add to qb-smallresources